 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?
-57 □ Yes: □ In fossil gas □ In nuclear energy ⊠ No Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
-The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first paragraph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
-Transitional activitiesare are activities for which low-carbon alternatives are not yet available and among others have greenhousegas emissionemissionlevels corresponding to the best performance.
-Taxonomy-allignment of investments including sovereign bonds 100% 100% Taxonomy-aligned: Fossil gas Taxonomy-aligned: Nuclear Taxonomy-aligned (no fossil gas & nuclear) Non Taxonomy-aligned 2.
-Taxonomy-allignment of investments excluding sovereign bonds 100% Taxonomy-aligned: Fossil gas Taxonomy-aligned: Nuclear This graph represents 100% of the total investments.
-For th e purpose of these graphs, "sovereign bo onds" consist of all sovereign exposures • What is the minimum share of investm Not applicable. nents in transitional and enabling activities? environmentally sustainable investments that do not take into s the minimum share of sustainable inv gned with the EU Taxonomy? vestments with an environmental objective that are account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+57 ☐ Yes: ☐ In fossil gas ☐ In nucle ☐ No ear energy Enabling activities directly enable imum percentage of investments that are aligned e methodology to determine the Taxonomy-align other activities to make a substantial contribution to an environmental objective. of sovereign bonds, the first paragraph shows the Taxonomy alignment in relation to a investments of the financial product including sovereign bonds, while the second graph sho Taxonomy alignment only in relation to the investments of the financial product other sovereign bonds.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to 1.
+Taxonomy-allignment of investments including sovereign bonds Taxonomy-allignment of investments excluding sovereign bonds 100% the best performance. ■Taxonomy-aligned: Fossil gas ■Taxonomy-aligned: Nuclear ■Taxonomy-aligned (no fossil gas & nuclear) ■Non Taxonomy-aligned ■ Taxonomy-aligned: Fossil gas ■ Taxonomy-aligned: Nuclear This graph represents 100% of the total investments.
+For th e purpose of these graphs, "sovereign bo bonds" consist of all sovereign exposures • What is the minimum share of investm tments in transitional and enabling activities?
+Not applicable. are environmentally sustainable investments that do not take into 12 s the minimum share of sustainable invened with the EU Taxonomy? nvestments with an environmental objective tha it are account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+Not app olicable.